 It is so disappointing, because everyday that this bill languishes in Harrisburg, bicyclists are at risk of being injured or killed in Pennsylvania.

 SB565 fixes PA’s vehicle code to allow PennDOT and municipalities install parked car protected bike lanes; so that the lane is in between a curb and a parked car.

-Between Father’s Day on June 21st and July 22nd, four bicyclists died on state roads operated and maintained by PennDOT in Philadelphia and Chester County.
-Here, here, here and here.
+Between Father’s Day on June 21 and July 22, four bicyclists died on state roads operated and maintained by PennDOT in Philadelphia and Chester County (read more about these folks here, here, here and here).
 Their deaths were preventable and we are incredibly sad and angry that their lives have been lost.
 It is shameful that Pennsylvania has such weak traffic safety laws.